 Here is a simple, yet effective, method for recording your food and drink.
 Combine this with making notes of your weight, your wellbeing and how active you are.
-If you start today, by Christmas you will have regained some balance and gleaned a lot of understanding about your diet.
+If you start today,by this time next month you will have regained some balance and gleaned a lot of understanding about your diet.
 I’m recommending that you go dotty – but in a good way.
 Below you will see a chart that suggests how you can keep track of the balance, quantity and the quality of food in your diet.
 Simply record the dots.
 It is based on the Japanese government’s very well researched dietary advice, which in my view is far better than the English version.
 But you don’t need to eat sushi to follow this regimen.

 Remember to eat three roughly equally nutritious meals each day and up to five (small) healthy snacks.
 Include all foods and drinks in your record.
-Cross off one dot for every portion or for every 100kcal.
+Cross off one dot for every portion or for every 100 calories.
 Each dot corresponds to one portion of cooked or prepared food.
 So, a fried egg = a boiled egg = scrambled egg.
-Each portion, except vegetables, is about 100 kcal.
-Vegetables are very variable, and often much lower than 100kcal per portion.
+Each portion, except vegetables, is about 100 calories.
+Vegetables are very variable, and often much lower than 100 calories per portion.

-Choose from S, M or L depending on how big you are.
+Choose from S, M or L depending on how tall you are and how energetic.
 Most women will probably be S or M, and men M or L. Weigh yourself each week – more often if you’d like to (it’s not a sin!).
 Modify your eating pattern by adding or subtracting a dot here and there to come to a diet you enjoy and which keeps your weight stable.
 XS is not a diet for long term, though you can follow it for a few days to get back to normal.
 Instead see XS as the minimum basic daily diet.

 Choose a level and add or subtract depending on whether your weight is going up or down.
 The beauty of this system is that it is self-balancing.